garlett/multiseat/README.md

 - start weston service for each seat with non-root user
 - start weston kiosk mode and the application (needs weston <= 10.0.93)

-Currently using with 4 seats on nvdia gf6200 and gf7300
+Currently using with 4 seats on nvdia gf7300 and amd R5 230

 RHATibnLUKUM and arson, tested on a RX550 with GL acceleration working!